huyingjie/notebook/source/neuroscience/depression.md

 One brain region can be a part of several circuits.
 Hence circuits interact dynamically.

 * 比喻: 机场和航行线路
-* In the brain increased emtional amygdala activity can change what the anterior cingulate focuses on, as well as the habits controlled by the dorsal striatum
+* In the brain increased emotional amygdala activity can change what the anterior cingulate focuses on, as well as the habits controlled by the dorsal striatum

 worry circuit, anxiety, and depression